vinumeris/updatefx/README.md

 Some features it might provide in future could be:

 * Ability for the user to downgrade to previous versions if new versions turn out to be problematic.
-* Ability for the user to pin themselves to the current version.
 * Beta/alpha channels.
 * Experiments.
 * Ability to use a TREZOR to store the signing keys.